M42/dedekind-reals/README.md

 dyadic rationals, using higher-inductive types (Dan Licata's trick) to define propositional truncation.

 This is work in progress and it is just meant as an exercise.
 I do not plan to work on this for a while.
-It uses
-`--type-in-type` (in a way that could break soundness) to avoid the type of the real numbers residing in a higher universe; and many proofs are incomplete.
+We use `--type-in-type` (in a way that could break soundness) to avoid the type of the real numbers residing in a higher universe; and many proofs are incomplete.
+We postulate an identity between equivalent propositions and at the same time we also accept uniqueness of identity proofs (not using `--without-K`).
 In any case, compiling `Reals.agda` creates an executable that successfully computes the first digits of the binary representation of `sqrt(2)`.

 ### Links